 Given these restrictions on withdrawing money before you're 59½, it's crucial to find that sweet spot—contributing enough to meet your retirement goals but not so much that you'll have problems meeting your expenses before retiring.

 Once you make a contribution, you may be limited to a preselected menu of investment options.
-The average plan offers between
+These investment options typically include things like

 For many people, not having to choose from the entire pool of investments the market offers can be a good thing.
-More experienced investors may prefer to have more options.
+But some more experienced investors may prefer to have more options.

 Some people may feel limited by RMDs requirements because they may not need to withdraw as much to cover their expenses as the IRS requires.
 They'd prefer to keep the money in the account where it can continue to grow tax-deferred.